nadinekuo/www/about/releases/ET_2018_09_announcement.md

 # Release Announcement

-We are pleased to announce the sixteenth release (code name "Tesla") of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
+We are pleased to announce the seventeenth release (code name "Chien-Shiung Wu") of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
 The highlights of this release are